 Betty Epperson of Epperson Realty Group

-Want Eclectic?
+News > Want Eclectic?
 Consider a Loft in East Austin

 Loft buyers are a forward thinking bunch.
 They want to own a home with a sense of style in communities that provide convenient locations, connectivity and lots of amenities whether they're in the complex or surrounding area.
 In Austin, as in other urban areas around in the country, older neighborhoods close to downtown are being revitalized with new and renovated homes and businesses.
 East Austin no different.